- Many companies treat SEO as an afterthought, first developing a marketing strategy and the corresponding initiatives, campaigns, and assets.

 Advertising is a means to reach a lot of people, and to reach them quickly.
 But let’s face it, advertising is not cost-effective.
 Brands with an overreliance on advertising are handcuffed into continuing the outflow of ad spend in order to maintain traffic, leads and conversions.
 Turn off the ads, and marketing results nosedive.

-However, you can use SEO to drastically reduce your Adwords spend and your corresponding cost per acquisition (CPA), while moving your advertising into a more strategic role.
+However, you can use SEO to drastically reduce your Adwords spend and your corresponding cost per acquisition (CPA).
+This allows you to move your advertising into a more strategic role.

 By focusing on SEO as a strategic marketing driver, you can gain real estate in the search engine result pages (SERPs).
 As a result, you’ll reduce your reliance on expensive paid search.